 States that have limited state income tax:

 Tax season isn’t a joyous time of year, but it doesn’t have to be migraine-inducing, either.
-With the right free tax software, you can not only save time and a few bucks this April, you can also discover which tax software works the best for you should you need a full, premium version.
+With the right free tax software, you can not only save time and a few bucks this April, but also discover which tax software works the best for you should you need a full, premium version.

 In my research, I found TurboTax to be the unequivocal pinnacle of free tax software.
 Its intuitive design, audit detection, and step-by-step instructions are simply unmatched in the industry.
 It also allows you to easily upgrade beyond its free software if need be.